Particl-Community/academy/in-depth/indepth_mp_explained.rst

 In reality, there's a lot happening behind the scene (the back-end).
 When making a transaction on :term:`Particl Marketplace`, you have to go through a few steps, each one leading to back-end actions.

-Communication between the two participants, exchange of data, and the progress through transaction steps are done securely using the trustless :term:`SMSG network <SecureMessaging (SMSG)>`.
+Communication between the two participants, exchange of data, and the progress through transaction steps are made securely using the trustless :term:`SMSG network <SecureMessaging (SMSG)>`.
 The funds (payment and security deposits), on the other end, are held in an :doc:`escrow smart-contract <../in-depth/indepth_escrow>` on the :term:`Particl Blockchain`.

 Here is an explanation of what happens, in the back-end, for each step of a marketplace transaction.

-- :guilabel:`BIDDING`: A buyer has made a bid on an item and is now waiting for the seller to accept it.
-At this point, the blockchain reserves the buyer's funds (payment + security deposit) for escrow, but they not entirely locked yet.
+- :guilabel:`BIDDING`: A buyer has an order on an item and is now waiting for the seller to accept it.
+At this point, the blockchain reserves the buyer's funds (payment + security deposit) for escrow, but they are not entirely locked yet.
 This is referred to as "soft-locking".
 - :guilabel:`ACCEPTED`: The seller has accepted the bid.
 The seller's funds (security deposit) are also now soft-locked for the escrow deposit.
 - :guilabel:`ESCROW`: The buyer has completed the escrow deposit, meaning the funds are now fully locked.
 They will only be released when both participants agree to release the escrow.
 This step also automatically locks the seller's funds in escrow.
 - :guilabel:`PACKAGING`: The seller is packaging the order and getting it ready to ship.
 Nothing happens on the blockchain at this point.
 - :guilabel:`SHIPPING`: The seller has confirmed the order as shipped.
 Nothing happens on the blockchain at this point.
 - :guilabel:`COMPLETE`: The item has been delivered.
 No problem was identified by the buyer, which has finalized the order.
 This causes funds locked in escrow to be released to each participant.
-The seller gets the payment for the item and his security deposit back while the buyer only gets his security deposit back.
+The seller gets the payment for the item and his security deposit back, while the buyer only gets his security deposit back.

 ----